Mesabi Range: Geology

 There are four iron ranges in northern Minnesota: the Cuyuna, the Vermilion, the Mesabi, and the Gunflint.
 Most of the world's iron ore, including that contained in northern Minnesota, was formed during the middle Precambrian.
 During this period, erosion leveled mountains.
-This erosion released iron and silica into the waters of a new sea.
-Marine algae living in this new sea raised the level of atmospheric oxygen.
+This erosion released iron and silica into a shallow water marine environment.
+Algae living in this sea raised the level of oxygen, creating an oxidizing atmosphere known as the Great Oxidation Event.
 This oxygen catastrophe caused the eroded iron to precipitate into the banded iron formations found in northern Minnesota and other members of the Animikie Group.
 Over billions of years, geological forces left behind ore deposits of varied quality and concentrations – differences that would determine how the ore was mined from place to place.
-On the Mesabi Range, stretching 100 mi from Grand Rapids to Babbitt, soft ore lay close to the surface, where it could be scooped from open pit mines.
+On the Mesabi Range, soft ore lay close to the surface where it could be scooped from open-pit mines.

 The overall structure of the range is that of a monocline dipping 5 to 15 degrees to the southeast.
 Key faults include the Calumet, La Rue, Morton, Biwabik, and the Siphon.
 The Duluth Gabbro complex to the east has caused metamorphic changes in the Biwabik formation.
 The natural iron ores and the magnetite taconites occur in this Precambrian Biwabik formation, which is a cherty layer 340-750 ft thick.
 The natural ores are located in elongated channels or tabular deposits, while the magnetite taconites occur in stratigraphic zones.
-Natural ores have an iron content of 51 to 57 per cent while the taconites are 30 to 35 percent iron, and are beneficiated to pellets contain 60 to 67 per cent.
+Natural ores have an iron content of 51 to 57 per cent while the taconites are 30 to 35 percent iron, which are beneficiated to pellets contain 60 to 67 percent iron.
 The natural ores are mainly mixtures of hematite and goethite.
 The most common silicate is Minnesotaite.
 Also of note are the presence of algal structures in the Biwabik formation.

-Physical extent
+Geography

 The Mesabi Range is 110 mi long.
 Heights vary from 200-500 ft.
 The highest point, located about 5.6 mi northeast of Virginia, is Pike Mountain at 1950 ft.
 The range trends from the northeast to the southwest, extending from Babbitt to Grand Rapids.